|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 9: Phuentsholing, Bhutan

 We have an early start to the morning so we can visit Durpin Dara Monastery also known as Thongsa Monastery.
 We continue to Phuentsholing, just inside the Bhutan border.
 Today is a long day so we will have a box lunch to save time.
-On our first night in Bhutan, we have a short walk through the streets of Phuentsholing and savour being among the few who have traveled to this remote and exotic land.
-Overnight in Phuentsholing.
+On our first night in Bhutan, we have a short walk through the streets of Phuentsholing and savor being among the few who have traveled to this remote and exotic land.

 We have a full day drive through the spectacular countryside to Thimphu, the nation's capital.
 The driving distance today is about 175 kms and will take about 5 - 6 hours.
 Enroute, we visit Rinchending Monastery also known to some as the Kharbandi Monastery built in 1967 by the great grandmother of the present king of Bhutan.
-Thimphu is the modern capital of Bhutan with an estimated population of about more that 95, 000 people.
+Thimphu is the modern capital of Bhutan with an estimated population of more than 98,000 people.
 Afterwards, we visit the Thimphu post office where we can make our own stamp and send a post card home with your self made stamp.
-Overnight in Thimphu.

 Day 11: Thimphu Festival